eladkarako/exiftool-source/README.md

          this option may increase processing time substantially, especially for PDF files with many embedded images.

-    -ext *EXT*, --ext *EXT* (-extension)
+    -ext[+] *EXT*, --ext *EXT* (-extension)
          Process only files with (-ext) or without (--ext) a specified extension.
 There may be multiple -ext and --ext options.
-Extensions may begin with a leading '.', and case is not significant.
-For
-         example:
+A plus sign may be added (ie. -ext+) to add the specified extension to the normally processed files.
+EXT may begin with a leading ".", which is ignored.
+Case is not significant. "*" may be used to process files with any extension (or none at all), as in the last three
+         examples:

-             exiftool -ext .JPG DIR            # process only JPG files exiftool --ext cr2 --ext dng DIR  # supported files but CR2/DNG exiftool --ext .
-DIR              # ignore if no extension exiftool -ext "*" DIR             # process all files exiftool -ext "*" --ext xml DIR   # process all but XML files
+             exiftool -ext JPG DIR             # process only JPG files exiftool --ext cr2 --ext dng DIR  # supported files but CR2/DNG exiftool -ext+ txt DIR            # supported files plus TXT exiftool -ext "*" DIR             # process all files exiftool -ext "*" --ext xml DIR   # process all but XML files exiftool -ext "*" --ext .
+DIR     # all but those with no ext

-         The extension may be "*" as in the last two examples above to force processing files with any extension (not just supported files).

          Using this option has two main advantages over specifying "*.*EXT*" on the command line: 1) It applies to files in subdirectories when combined with the -r option.
 2) The -ext option is case-insensitive, which is useful when processing files on case-sensitive filesystems.

+         Note that all files specified on the command line will be processed regardless of extension unless the -ext option is used.

     -F[*OFFSET*] (-fixBase)
          Fix the base for maker notes offsets.
 A common problem with some